 Tips on removing tick's from your dog

 Removing ticks from your dog or other domestic animals is simple and straightforward.

-- Use tweezers to remove ticks from your dog
+- Use fine-tipped tweezers to remove ticks from your dog

 - Grab the tick with tweezers as close to the tick's head as possible